boqian-li/GarmentDreamer/README.md

 - [x] Better configs
 - [x] Upload more templates
 - [ ] Improve Garment_3DGS to obtain more significant deformation
-- [ ] Release the code of AutoEncoder_dgcnn and Garment_Diffusion and release the pretrained models
+- [x] Release the code of AutoEncoder_dgcnn and Garment_Diffusion and release the pretrained models.
+Please check the folder:`AutoEncoder-Garment_Diffusion`.

 ## 🛠️ Environment Setup